-- 1. The Graduate Studies in Education program uses the WatermarkTM electronic assessment management system to collect, analyze and report data related to the program. - 2.
-The Graduate Student is expected to learn how to use the system to upload key assessments as well as access coaching and feedback.
-More information about WatermarkTM is provided in the Graduate Student in Education Orientation and the first three initial courses.
+- 1. The Graduate Studies in Education programs use the WatermarkTM electronic assessment management system to collect, analyze and report data related to the program. - 2.
+The Graduate Student is expected to learn how to use the system to upload key and program assessments as well as access coaching and feedback.
+More information about WatermarkTM is provided by course instructors with assignments that are submitted in WatermarkTM.